How to Get Insulin When You Can’t Afford It: Six Ideas

 5. Look for assistance from pharmaceutical companies

-This option may be surprising to some, but most pharmaceutical companies offer patient assistance programs to those who can’t afford medication.
+This option may be surprising to some, but most pharmaceutical drug companies have a patient assistance program for those who can’t afford medication.
 Some even offer discounts for paying in cash.
 Check the Medicare website for information on finding and taking advantage of these programs.

 6. Start an online fundraiser for insulin